 Disbursements are the amount of money or fees related to your claims, such as medical report fees and fees paid so you can present your case to the Tribunal at a hearing for a barrister or representative.
 We will manage the payment of the disbursements for your convenience.

 Advocacy fees are paid to counsel or advocates and they normally charge a higher first-day rate to include preparation depending on the time estimate for the case.
 This is called a brief fee and the more days a case is listed for the more this will be as the level of preparation will be higher.
-Brief fees estimated between £1,500 (plus VAT) to £2,250 (plus VAT) per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Brief fees estimated between £1,500 (plus VAT at 20%) to £2,250 (plus VAT at 20%) per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
 In addition to the brief fee, a lower daily rate is charged for the second and any further days of the hearing.
 This is called a refresher.
-A refresher is estimated at between £750 plus VAT to £1,000 plus VAT per day.
+A refresher is estimated at between £750 plus VAT at 20% to £1,000 plus VAT at 20% per day.

 You may be required to present medical evidence in some instances.
 Doctors usually ask for payment for copies of your medical notes and report, which can be anywhere between £40 and £250.
 Costs can increase considerably if you need expert evidence from a medical specialist, such as when you need to prove that you are disabled during a disability case, or you need to show the emotional damage you incurred during a discrimination case.